 Check out a demo of Dominion’s Time Off software here!

 2. Grace Periods

 An employee’s grace period is the time before and after the start of their shift in which they are allowed to clock in.
 A grace period is typically five, ten or fifteen minutes, and is put in place to prevent employees from either showing up too early to increase their hours for the pay period or consistently arriving late - both of which decrease productivity.
 You have to decide how much of a grace period to offer your employees.
 Some jobs require employees to be at their stations by a hard start time, so a smaller grace period will incentivize them to be on time.
 Other jobs might be a little more relaxed, and employees can show up at their discretion.
-Either way, many time and attendance programs flag employees when they clock in outside of those grace periods, so you can monitor their behavior and adjust accordingly.
+Either way, many Time & Attendance programs flag employees when they clock in outside of those grace periods, so you can monitor their behavior and have them adjust accordingly.

 When deciding how you’re going to track your employee’s time and attendance, there are many factors you need to consider.
 With employee time theft so prominent in the workplace, you want to make sure your employees’ punches are accurate.
 In a recent blog post, I covered some ways you can manage time theft as well as the various timekeeping methods your business could use.
 The most popular of these - and the option that provides the most flexibility - is the biometric clock.
 These clocks have facial recognition and fingerprint scanning options that ensure your employees are where they’re supposed to be, in addition to badge and code punching so you can cater to all your employees, no matter what method works best for them.

 What timekeeping policies do you find work best for you?
 Let us know in the comments!
 Want to see what Dominion’s Time & Attendance software has to offer?
 Request a demo today!

 Interested in learning how Dominion Systems can help your company?